- Questions & discussion

 cognitive schema for diagnosis?

 Diagnosing CO poisoning is difficult due to its many possible manifestations.
-The schema above suggests some situations where testing may be considered.
-This obviously isn't perfect, nor is it intended to replace medical judgement.
-This is merely included merely as a cognitive aid for considering the possibility of carbon monoxide poisoning.
+The schema above suggests a few situations where testing should be considered.

 physiologic avenues of therapy